Requirements for public apps on Shopify

 - Apps that offer capital loans - These types of services are difficult to effectively monitor on an ongoing basis in a manner that ensures merchants are protected from unsound lending practices.
 In order to protect merchants from unintended risk, apps that lend capital to merchants are not able to be distributed through the Shopify App Store.

-The following app type must remain unlisted on the app store:
+The following app type must remain unlisted on the Shopify App Store:

 Writing a Shopify App Store listing